One Size Doesn't Fit All

 In today’s age of online personal finance advice, it's easy to feel overwhelmed and anxious by articles, podcasts, or social media posts that definitively tell you how much money you should have saved by 30, 40, or 50.
 “You should have three times your salary saved by age 40” or “You’re behind if you’re not maxing out your retirement account every year”.
 While these clickbait headlines can offer a general framework, they often ignore the complexity and individuality that financial planning truly requires.

 As a financial planner, I’ve worked with hundreds of different individuals and families that have different situations.
 There is one thing that I have learned while working with them all: no two financial journeys are the same.
 The idea that everyone should hit the same milestones at the same ages is not only unrealistic, but it can also be harmful to those that perceive themselves as “behind”.
-What you need isn’t one-size-fits-all, boilerplate advice from a stranger on the internet, but a personal financial plan developed with an advisor that works to understand you and your needs in order to draw a financial roadmap that accounts for your unique circumstances, goals, and values.
+What you need isn’t one-size-fits-all, boilerplate advice from a stranger on the internet, but a personal financial plan developed with an advisor that works to understand you and your needs, and draw a financial roadmap that accounts for your unique circumstances, goals, and values.

 Why Generic Financial Benchmarks Are Not Ideal

-While these can serve as general targets, they’re often based on a “perfect” scenario - a consistent career trajectory, no potential health issues, no major life disruptions, and a steady investment environment.
+While benchmarks can serve as general targets, they’re often based on a “perfect” scenario - a consistent career trajectory, no potential health issues, no major life disruptions, and a steady investment environment.
 However, we all know life rarely works that way.

 These benchmarks ignore variables like career changes, health challenges, caregiving responsibilities for an older generation, regional cost of living differences, or starting a business.
 One size does NOT fit all: financial planning must be fluid and personalized.

 Consider the following two individuals: Amy started working at 18, while Eric pursued higher education and started their career at 28.
-By the time Amy is 40, she will have over 20 years of earnings, savings, and investment growth.
+By the time Amy is 40, she will have over 20 years of earnings, savings, and potential investment growth.
 When Eric turns 40, it’s very possible he may only just now be gaining the financial flexibility to save after years of paying off student loan debt.
 Should both be expected to have three times their salary saved by 40?
-Clearly, the comparison is flawed as their individual circumstances influence their overall financial picture.
+Clearly, the comparison is flawed, and their individual circumstances influence their overall financial picture.

 Financial Planning Is Just As Much Art As It Is Science